2023 Tehipite Valley Challenge Cheat Sheet

 Clean clothes: Please bring a small, separate bag with a clean set of clothes.
 The clean clothes will remain at the cabin for use after we exit the trail.

 Gear and Pack Check

 Below is a link to our official Gear Checklist.
 Please start thinking about gathering your gear and getting prepared.
 Watch our gear checklist video for tips on selecting and preparing your gear.
 Remember, keep it simple!
 Every ounce counts.
 Packs should weigh between 15-20 lbs. when loaded with personal gear.
-You should have capacity to accommodate about 8-12 lbs. of food and miscellaneous group gear, including a bear cannister.
+You should have the capacity to accommodate about 8-12 lbs. of food and miscellaneous group gear, including a bear canister.

 Gear we provide: Any major gear requested (backpack, tent, sleeping bag etc.) will be waiting for you at the cabin.

-Pack-checks: If you have additional questions or are conflicted on what to bring, please contact us to schedule a 15-minute one-on-one Zoom call to ask last-minute questions before your trek, or join one of our upcoming gear classes and events.
+Pack-checks: If you have additional questions or are conflicted about what to bring, please contact us to schedule a 15-minute one-on-one Zoom call to ask last-minute questions before your trek, or join one of our upcoming gear classes and events.
 We will do a final pack-check for everyone to help lighten the load at the cabin on the day of arrival.

-Pro-tips: While this year has been a relatively moderate snow year to date, early season trips (May through late-July) typically have more water on the trail, which means more mosquitoes and multiple wet stream crossings each day.
+Pro-tips: While this year has been a relatively moderate snow year to date, early-season trips (May through late July) typically have more water on the trail, which means more mosquitoes and multiple wet stream crossings each day.
 There are three things you can do to help improve your experience on the trail.